 And Now, Over to You

 Thank you for reading this post.
 Now it’s YOUR turn to chime in.
-Do you schedule your duties, or fly by the seat of your pants?
-How do you deal with the overload?
+Do you schedule your daily tasks – or fly by the seat of your pants?
+How do you handle the daily overload?

 I’d love to hear your best time management tips.
 Let’s fill the comments with friendly conversation.
 Scroll down to leave a reply, ask a question, or just say hello.